What Institutions Are Worth: A Study in Museum Valuation and the Mosaic Market

 2.1 Diego Rivera’s Other Work

-Diego Rivera spent years creating the mosaic program at the National Autonomous University of Mexico.
-The Central Library building in Mexico City, completed in 1956, is wrapped on four sides in a mosaic program covering more than four thousand square meters — an undertaking that Rivera described as among the most ambitious of his career.
-The stadium at the same campus carries a mosaic relief of comparable scale.
+The campus of the National Autonomous University of Mexico carries the largest concentration of twentieth-century mosaic ambition in the Americas, and two canonical artists made it.
+Juan O’Gorman wrapped the Central Library, inaugurated in 1956, on four sides in a stone mosaic of roughly four thousand square meters — Representación histórica de la cultura, among the largest mosaics in the world.
+Diego Rivera contracted in 1952 to cover the Estadio Olímpico Universitario at the same campus in stone-mosaic high relief, worked on it through 1954, completed only the central section over the main entrance, and called that work — not his frescoes — the most important achievement of his life as an artist.
 These are not decorative flourishes.
 They are programmatic, politically complex, formally extraordinary works in a medium Rivera had chosen deliberately, at the end of a career during which he had become one of the most discussed artists in the world.

 Ask anyone who has taken a survey course in twentieth-century Latin American art what Rivera’s major works are.
 They will tell you about the Detroit Industry Murals.
 They will tell you about Man at the Crossroads, the Rockefeller Center commission that was destroyed and repainted in Mexico City.
 They will describe the Chapingo Chapel frescoes, the National Palace cycles, the History of Mexico.
 The UNAM mosaics, if they appear at all, appear in the way Chagall’s Four Seasons appears in the Chagall literature: acknowledged, then passed over.
 Rivera’s mosaic work has been the subject of less critical scholarship than almost any equivalent output by any artist of his stature.
 The explanation is not quality, and it is not accessibility — the UNAM campus is one of the most visited destinations in Mexico City.
 The explanation is the category.
 Rivera’s paintings are art.
 Rivera’s mosaics are, institutionally, something else: building decoration, architecture, public art in the diminished sense that phrase often carries.
 The medium determines the frame, and the frame determines what the scholarship thinks it is looking at.